JAQuent/scripts-for-unity3d/screenRayTracker/README.md

 ![](README_files/figure-gfm/screen_tracker_earliest_time_point-1.png)<!-- -->

-Based on this distribution we learn that Icosahedron 9 is the object was on the screen the highest number of time points.
+Based on this distribution we learn that Icosahedron 9 is the object that was on the screen for the highest number of time points.
 A more specific question for naturalistic experiments could be more targeted and ask when is the first time this object appeared on the screen?

 ``` r
 # Find the first time icosahedron9 was on the screen.
 firstTime <- round(min(screenTracker$time[screenTracker$objectDetected == 'icosahedron9']))
 ```

-In this case, the answer is that Icosahedron 9 first appeared on the screen on second 30.
+In this case, the answer is that Icosahedron 9, it first appeared on the screen on second 30.
 These are obviously only examples and many more things can be assessed with this data.